ivy-reps/war3-reforged-menu-hw-accel-bug-workaround/README.md

 ## A kind of disclaimer
 1. **Be ready that while reruns the game window will flash repeatedly.
 I advise people with epilepsy to open something dark before starting that utility so that the disappearing of the game black window will does not contrast with a white or other bright background behind the game frame.**
+2. It's better to disable internet temporarely, as every restart  of Warcraft turns to connections to server, and it can make some usage of resources of the server if application connecting all over again.
+3. There is no guarantee, that my approach and my app will work in your case.
-2. There is no guarantee, that the game will work stable at any case, with or without hardware acceleration supported BlizzardBrowser execution.
+4. There is no guarantee, that the game will work stable at any case, with or without hardware acceleration supported BlizzardBrowser execution.
-3. There is no guarantee that my approach and my app will work in your case.
-4. Also, I can't give you a guarantee that the system will not hang or will not go to BSOD (blue screen of death) after the game will be restart for so many times in a short period of time.
+5. Also, I can't give you a guarantee that the system will not hang or will not go to BSOD (blue screen of death) after the game will be restart for so many times in a short period of time.
 For example from my point of view, nvidia drivers the most instable last years (IMHO).
 Maybe I will be wrong in this statement.
-5. Please feel free to check my file with your antivirus, be with actual antivirul databases.
+6. Please feel free to check my file with your antivirus, be with actual antivirul databases.
 Also you can use virustotal service.
 You can search VirusTotal by your own in the google for example.
 Here are the results of latest check of binary in virustotal.
 Sadly link to VirusTotal aren't allowed here, so I can share only part of the link with you guys:
 *https://www.virustotal.com/gui/file/7e66e117ef4dab8cb864d277f90616f0f1d71b168c7e3c93fb39a17167bbfffb*
-6. **Blizzard, please feel free to check my code.
+7. **Blizzard, please feel free to check my code.
 There is no nothing to hide.**
-7. Please keep in mind that antiviral products presented on VirusTotal works in paranoid mode, which means that they can treat almost any application as threat.
+8. Please keep in mind that antiviral products presented on VirusTotal works in paranoid mode, which means that they can treat almost any application as threat.
 From my point of view best approach will be to look on what the most antiviral products are saying, like Kaspersky, DrWeb, Symantec, McAffe.
-8. You can compile that executable by your own anyway, or ask a friend to do that.
+9. You can compile that executable by your own anyway, or ask a friend to do that.
 You can freely fork it if you need.
 I hope I will be ready to mke fixes.
 To request them, please use Issues tab of repository.

 This is my first GitHub repository shown to the peoples and I'm sorry if it is prepared badly.
 That repositiory contains the source code of that utility.